vishnukannas/embedded_system/README.md

 # embedded_system
-This repository just a reference of embedded related concepts And the important thing anyone can notify when i made a mistake in here as any technical issues have a great day to all
+This repository just a reference of embedded related concepts, And the important thing anyone can notify when i made a mistake in here as any technical issues, Have a great day to all.